ku-sldg/protocol_ordering/src/chase_analysis/README.md

 3. Once installation is complete, navigate into any `protocol_ordering/src/chase_analysis` subdirectory.
 4. To run Chase on the Copland phrases written in `filename.cop`, type `make filename_chase.xhtml`.
 Alternatively, type `./run.sh` to use the premade script to run Chase on all Copland phrases present in the subdirectory.

+# Examples from An Ordering over Attestation Protocols

+The examples from "An Ordering over Attestation Protocols" can be found in:

+`ker_vc-sys`

+`rtm_ker-vc-sys`

+`ker_hv-vc-sys`

 # Target infrastructure

 The target's system and virus checker depend on the kernel.
 The root of trust has no dependencies.
 This is written as follows in `filename.gln`: